 Camden, ME 04843

 Rules of entry:

 The Camden International Film Festival is open to all documentary films of all styles, subjects and lengths.
 We also encourage submissions that push the boundaries of the form.
 All selected films will be notified by approximately August 15, 2018.

 Works-in-progress are accepted at all deadlines and will be considered for screening at the Camden International Film Festival.
 The festival is open for discussion on this topic.
 If you have questions, please contact us.

 The filmmaker agrees to be responsible for all shipping and insurance costs for shipping submission materials to the festival office.
 The submission will not be returned to the entrants unless a stamped, self-addressed envelope is included for return.

 Films and videos are submitted complete with English commentary and/or English dialogue or in the original version with English subtitles.

 All submitting filmmakers and distributors will be notified of the official selections prior to the festival.
-Films screening in competition will be announced before September 1, 2016.
+Films screening in competition will be announced on approximately August 15, 2018.

 The festival has the right to use the publicity material (press books, posters, stills etc.) from selected films to promote the festival.

 Upon gaining possession of the films or videos, the festival will only then accept limited responsibility for the films or videos, extending to the time that the festival organization ships the film or video back to the sender.
 The definition of this limited responsibility only includes a refund of laboratory expenses for making a new print of the roll or rolls of film damaged, or in case of a video, duplication of the videotape.
 This refund will be calculated according to the current US laboratory prices.
 It does not extend to negatives, positives or any other type of film component.